If you have not done so already, you will need to register to vote by going to www.gov.uk/register-to-vote

 Unless you will be in the UK on polling day, you will need to apply for one of the following absent voting methods:

 - Postal Voting: Anyone, including overseas electors, can apply for a postal vote for all elections, or for a particular election, without needing to give a reason.
 Please note that we strongly advise that you appoint a proxy rather than electing to vote by post - the statutory electoral timetables do not allow us to begin dispatching postal ballot papers until at most 11 working days before polling day, so depending on the postal service to your country of residence there may not be time for you to complete and return your ballot papers.

-You can download a postal vote application form here and return it to the address on the form or email it to firstname.lastname@example.org.
+Download a postal vote application form and return it to the address on the form or email it to email@example.com.
 The last time for the receipt of applications for new postal votes for a particular election is 11 working days before polling day.
 This is also the deadline for making any changes to existing postal or proxy votes.

 - Proxy Voting: Alternatively, you can apply to appoint a proxy who would vote at your polling station on your behalf.
 People appointed as proxies must: a) Themselves be eligible to vote at that/those election(s) b) Only be proxy for a maximum of two people (unless they are related to them).

 If you appoint a proxy, they will be able to vote at the polling station for your previous Malvern address, or they can apply to cast your vote by post if they are unable to get to this polling station on election day.

 You can download a proxy vote application form here and return it to the address on the form or email it to firstname.lastname@example.org.
 The last time for the receipt of applications for new proxy votes for a particular election is 5pm 6 working days before polling day.